-Youtube is undoubtedly one of the most popular video streaming sites out there.
-Whether you want to check out some new music videos or find the latest tutorials to use a software or gadget, the first place that generally pops to mind is YouTube.
-Despite it being very popular and powerful there are some tricks and features that are still not known by most users.
+Whether you want to check out some new music videos or find the latest tutorials on a subject, the first place that generally pops to mind is YouTube.
+However, there are some really cool YouTube tricks and features that most users don’t know about.

 Recommended Reading: Useful YouTube Keyboard Shortcuts You Should Know

 1. Share video starting at a specific point